chef-boneyard/inspec-aws-old/docs/resources/aws_iam_access_keys.md

 # aws_iam_access_keys

-Use the `aws_iam_access_keys` InSpec audit resource to test properties of all or multiple IAM Access Keys.
+Use the `aws_iam_access_keys` InSpec audit resource to test properties of some or all IAM Access Keys.

-To test properties of a Access Key, use the `aws_iam_access_key` resource.
-You may also test properties of the access keys of a particular user using the `aws_iam_user` resource.
+To test properties of a single Access Key, use the `aws_iam_access_key` resource instead.
+To test properties of an individual user's access keys, use the `aws_iam_user` resource.

-Access Keys are tightly coupled to the AWS User resources.
-This resource is best used when you need so perform audits of all keys, or keys specified by criteria that don't relate to any particular user.
+Access Keys are closely related to AWS User resources.
+Use this resource to perform audits of all keys or of keys specified by criteria unrelated to any particular user.

 <br>